airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.07.strict.md

 single-byte character.
 The `*` after it means that it doesn't actually want a character as an argument, but instead it wants the address of a character or sequence of characters.
-If you look back at our `helloworld program`, you will notice that the function call looked like
+If you look back at our `008-01-helloworld-lib` program, you will notice that the function call looked like this:
-this:

-    pushl $hello
+        pushl $helloworld
         call  printf

 So, we pushed the address of the `hello` string, rather than the actual characters.
 You might notice that we didn't push the length of the